martin12333/marti-onedrive/autohotkey-ahk-219/AutoHotkey.f9.md

 https://www.autohotkey.com/download/1.1/

-will have to check sha256 maybe vtotal just ttio see if known e edge://downloads if https https://www.autohotkey.com/download/1.1/AutoHotkey_1.1.37.02_setup.exe.sha256
+will have to check sha256 maybe vtotal just to see if known e edge://downloads if https https://www.autohotkey.com/download/1.1/AutoHotkey_1.1.37.02_setup.exe.sha256